 Pact uses the tax laws in place or those that have been substantively enacted at reporting date to calculate income tax.
 For deferred income tax, Pact also considers whether these tax laws are expected to be in place when the related asset is realised or liability is settled.
-Management periodically re-evaluates its assessment of its tax positions in particular where they relate to specific interpretations of applicable tax regulation.
+Management periodically re-evaluate their assessment of their tax positions, in particular where they relate to specific interpretations of applicable tax regulation.